Marketing? I Don't Know Anything About Marketing!

 Both courses were geared toward traditional businesses.
 I took note of the areas that could be adapted to my book business and have begun implementation.

 I already had some of the tools in place.
 My Web site, social media accounts, and newsletters needed to be fine-tuned.
 Some, I had tried but didn’t fully understand.
 I had attempted a business plan and a marketing plan.
 They weren’t realistic or particularly useful.
-Still others, were brand new to me.
+Still, others were brand new to me.

 What were the most important things I learned?
-Following a realistic, attainable, and well thought out plan would serve as the roadmap for my business destination.
+Following a realistic, attainable, and well-thought-out plan would serve as the roadmap for my business destination.
 The plan needed to contain marketing techniques that are within budget and targeted to a particular audience.

 That sounds like common sense doesn’t it?
 My goals could have been considered realistic, but they weren’t attainable with my marketing practices.
 The marketing portion of my plan wasn’t thought out well enough.
 I didn’t have a specified budget for marketing.
-I had a dollar amount that I was willing to spend, but no plan as to how or when to use that money.
+I had a dollar amount that I was willing to spend but no plan as to how or when to use that money.
 I kept throwing money down the same holes hoping this time I’d see results.

 I’ve already been putting some of what I’ve learned into practice and fine-tuning the beneficial tools of my business.
-Plans to try other techniques have been scheduled for implementation in stages so that results of each may be tracked and analyzed.
+Plans to try other techniques have been scheduled for implementation in stages so that the results of each may be tracked and analyzed.
 I’ll continue those that show the best results.

-Taking two classes haven’t made me a marketing expert.
+Taking two classes hasn’t made me a marketing expert.
 They have given me a place to start.
 I’ve looked into training opportunities that are specifically for the book market.
 Only time will tell if the things I’ve learned and will learn in future courses will improve my current situation.